YousefKad/fbica/README.md

 The package also provides bootstrap confidence and prediction intervals:

 - **CI** — for the common component.
 Block-wild bootstrap with block length ceil(T^(1/3)), accounting for temporal dependence.
 - **PI** — for the realised value including the idiosyncratic error. iid pairs bootstrap with residual resampling.
-Wider than CI by construction.

 ---